What’s the Best Camera Sling Bag for Street Photographers?

 I’ve researched and tested a lot of small camera sling bags over the years, and I’m just going to go ahead and name names here.

-• Peak Design, Nomatic, Moment, and Wandrd all make objectively high-quality slings, but they’re often too rigid and boxy for my taste.
+• Peak Design, Nomatic, Moment, and Wandrd all make objectively high-quality gear, but they’re often too rigid and boxy for my taste.
 I like a bag that’s a little less technical and doesn’t scream “expensive camera gear inside.”
-To each their own on those, they may be right for you.
+To each their own on those; they may be right for you.

-• And then there are all the Amazon knock-offs.
+• The Amazon knock-offs.
 They’re either cheap or painfully obvious as camera bags.
-Not ideal if you’re trying to be discreet, but may get the job done if you’re on a strict budget.
+Not ideal if you’re trying to be discreet, but they may get the job done if you’re on a strict budget.

-• Lowepro is a classic, but again, it’s the kind of bag that comes that screams “photographer”.
+• Lowepro is the classic camera bag maker, but again, they’re the kind of bags that scream “photographer”.

 Quick disclaimer: this isn’t a sponsored post.
-You might remember that Bellroy did send me a backpack for a video I made recently, but I bought Bellroy’s Camera Sling with my own money ages before they knew my username.
+You might remember that Bellroy did send me a backpack for a video I made recently, but I bought Bellroy’s Camera Sling with my own money ages before their marketing department knew my name.

-If it didn’t work for me, you’d know about it (as you’ve probably gathered from the above).
+If it didn’t really work for me, you’d know about it (as you’ve probably gathered from the above).
+I’m going to lay this out pretty bluntly:

 • Weather-resistant: Keeps my gear dry when I get caught in the rain.

-• Stretchy side pockets: Great for odds and ends like a lens cloth or spare SD cards that would otherwise roll around.
+• Stretchy side pockets: Great for odds and ends like a lens cloth, caps, filters, or spare SD cards that would otherwise roll around like loose change under a bus seat.

-• Reversible strap: Easily wear it on either shoulder, front or back.
-Plus, the strap adjusts super easily, so I can slide the bag around to change lenses without fussing with hardware.
+• Reversible strap: Easily wear it on either shoulder, in front, on your back, or off to the side like a messenger bag (I do that a lot).
+Plus, the sliding length adjuster is specifically designed to tighten/loosen effortlessly, so I can slide the bag around to change lenses without fussing with hardware.

-• Spacious yet compact: It holds a camera body and an extra lens (or even a second camera if I’m shooting film too), without feeling bulky or boxy.
+• Spacious yet compact: It holds a camera body and an extra lens, or even a second camera if I’m shooting film too.

 • Tripod straps: More of a nice-to-have.
-Handy in theory, though if I really need a tripod, I’ll tend to just opt for a backpack at that point.
+Handy in theory, though when I really need a tripod, I tend to just use a little GorillaPod that I can slide into the bag itself.

 • Discreet front pocket: Perfect for keys, wallet, or headphones.
-Plus, it’s slightly hidden, so it doesn’t draw too much attention.
+Plus, it’s slightly hidden by a flap, so it doesn’t draw too much attention.

 Dedicated battery pocket in the Bellroy Venture Camera Sling 10L